ttappr/adventofcode-2023/day-24/readme.md

+NOTE: This project requires the MS Z3 solver library to work.
+The project is set up correctly to use it, however the Z3 crate doesn't build out of the box and requires some tweaking to get working.
+I had to copy the Z3 .dll and .lib file to the root of this project's folder to get it working.
+I also had to copy the z3.h file to the root folder too.

 [LANGUAGE: Rust]  🦀

 For the first part, I figured a solution could be arrived at pretty easily by using matrices to solve the system of equations for every two hailstones.
 I used this [mathru](https://docs.rs/mathru/latest/mathru/) crate that has working linear algebra features.